Loading your recommendations…

 A post shared by Mural Durham (@mural_durham)

 Next, head about a mile away to The Scrap Exchange, an organization with a mission to promote creativity, environmental awareness, and community through reuse.
-Choose from screen printing classes, sewing classes, and other creative programs, or check out the Artist’s Marketplace, where local artists sell and showcase their offerings to the public.
-Families with kids will enjoy complimentary beverages, snacks, and free art-making in the Make-N-Take room on the third Saturday of the month.
+Choose from screen printing classes, sewing classes and other creative programs, or check out the Artist’s Marketplace, where local artists sell and showcase their offerings to the public.
+Families with kids will enjoy complimentary beverages, snacks and free art-making in the Make-N-Take room on the third Saturday of the month.
+If you happen by on a day with no free snacks, not to worry.
+Nearby, you can chow down for lunch or dinner at Lakewood Social.

 No worries if you don’t visit every artsy spot on the itinerary.
 The Durham art scene is always evolving, and we’ll help you plan another trip.